mettke/dockerfiles/electrumx-alpine/README.md

 ## Run ElectrumX Server

-The ElectrumX Daemon can be either with leveldb or rocksdb.
+The ElectrumX Daemon can be used either with leveldb or rocksdb.
 The following command will start the Server with leveldb:

 ```console
 docker run --name ElectrumX \